bjheinen/LiquidDiffract/README.md

 #### Terminal & Log-file Output

 An log is automatically generated for any refinement made.
-This log includes information on the data file, sample composition, data and refinement options used, solver ouput/convergence info (if refining density), and the final &Chi;^2 and &rho;.
+This log includes information on the data file, sample composition, data and refinement options used, solver ouput/convergence info (if refining density), and the final *&Chi;<sup>2</sup>* and *&rho;*.

 The log for each refinement is automatically written to file.
 The default behaviour is to store each log in a file named 'refinement.log' within the current data directory.
 Each log is preceded by a timestamp.
 The log-mode can be changed to *Overwrite* in the *Additional Preferences* dialog.
 This creates a new log file for each data file loaded, which will be overwritten if already present.
 The filenames generated are of the form 'DATAFILENAME_refinement.log' and are similarly created in the source directory of the loaded data file.